joineynguyen/Scrabble/README.md

 **Scrabble Cell**

 ![Cell Adjacency Diagram](https://user-images.githubusercontent.com/54327713/94984360-d40a6a00-0510-11eb-9281-5bce37bad820.jpg)
-(UPDATE 10/3/2020) We are going to get rid of the diagonal cells since Scrabble doesn't allow diagonal plays.
 This diagram will help visualize the tile's adjacency to other tiles on the board.
 X refers to which row and Y is which column.
 Notice the formula near the arrow, this is going to be used when connecting all cells when initializing the board.